lab596/lab596/README.md

 ### Hi there 👋

-As a high school student, I spend a lot of my time being successful with advanced classes and also in sports.
-In my free time, I work on projects to learn and improve my familiarity with programming languages and applications.
-As someone who likes to give back to the community of Folsom, I also have experience working in jobs that contribute to make this area a better place.
+As a high school student, I am just getting into the world of coding.
+I am here to meet the vast community and learn as much as I can.
+I love to make my own projects in my free time to show off what I know!